Gloorf/poewatcher/README.md

 * map note : (keyword)note.
 The note can be any size, comma will be removed though (to avoid breaking the .csv) ; multiples notes will be separated by a "|".
 Default keyword is **"mn:"**
 * map end : (keyword)[boss_killed].
 You can omit boss_killed, in this case the default value in config.py will be used.
 Default keyword is **"me:"**
 * map abort : (keyword).
 Remove the last active map (if you made a mistake or whatever).
 Default keyword is **"ma:"**
-* map edit : (keyword)admz[,iiq,psize].
-Edit the last active map, replace the mods with whatever is in "amdz" (see map start for more information about mods).
+* map edit : (keyword)level[,psize,iiq,abdmz].
+Edit the last active map, same syntax as map_start.
 If IIQ/packsize exists, the current IIQ/packsize will be replaced by it.
 Default keyword is **"medit:"**
+* map name : (keyword)Name.
+Update the name for the last active map.
+Default keyword is **"mname:"**
 # Advanced

 ## Changing the keywords for action